Convention Services and Policies

 The ASHA Convention is a professional development event and is not intended to be inclusive of children.
-Children under age 18 are not permitted in the Exhibit Hall and strollers are not permitted in the Exhibit Hall or in session rooms.
-Both space limitations in session rooms and the potential for disruption are prohibitive of having children present during education sessions.
-ASHA does not provide child care services, however, your hotel concierge can provide information about on-site child care services or other local options for child care.
+Due to safety and liability issues, children under age 18 are not permitted in Exhibit Halls B1–B4, and strollers are not permitted in the Exhibit Halls or in session rooms.
+Due to space limitations and the potential for disruption in session rooms, as well as safety issues should overcrowding occur, the presence of children in education sessions is discouraged.
+ASHA does not provide child care services.
+Your hotel concierge may be able to provide information about on-site child care services or other local options for child care.

 See the Personal Consideration Room section below for information for nursing mothers.

 Comments and Feedback

 All registrants will receive an e-mailed invitation to complete an in-depth online Convention evaluation survey after the event has concluded.
 If you have suggestions or feedback that you'd like to share while at the Convention, you may request a comment card at one of the Information Booths.

 Each morning during the Convention, a listing of session changes and/or cancellations, as well as daily activities and meetings, will be available for attendees at the Information Booths and other key locations.

 A first aid room is available at the Convention Center during the following hours should a situation arise in which an attendee needs medical assistance.

 Please refrain from calling 911.
 If you do call 911, also call the Security numbers listed above.
 Stay on the line; calls are recorded.
 An officer will answer immediately.
 Be prepared to report the location of the emergency by building, level, and either hall, meeting room, or corridor.
 After you have called for emergency assistance, report the incident to ASHA staff at the nearest Information Booth so they may be apprised of the situation.